Coronavirus Relief for Seniors: Find Help During the Crisis

 How you decide to cope with confinement is up to you.
 Just remember that even in isolation, you are not alone.

-How to get food safely despite the coronavirus
+How to get food safely

 Health officials are recommending that you stock up on food to limit exposure at grocery stores.
 However, many cannot afford to build a food reserve.
 Additionally, if you’re one of the millions of low-income seniors, then stocking up on the essentials to limit grocery store trips might not be realistic for you.

 Historically, senior centers or food banks were a promising solution for malnutrition and hunger in the elderly community.
-Thankfully, many food banks are offering alternative shopping options because of COVID-19and are offering contactless delivery.
+Thankfully, food banks are offering alternative shopping options because of COVID-19and are offering contactless delivery.
 This means that food delivery services or volunteers will drive to your home and leave the food on your doorstep to prevent the spread of the coronavirus.
 If you need food but aren’t able to leave your home due to coronavirus concerns, find meals through your local food bank and confirm that your local chapter is offering delivery.

 If you are able to afford groceries, you have a few more options.
 You can: